-What is involved in the application process
+What is involved in the application process?

-One of the requirements is to keep cannabis products out of sight from youth.
+One of the requirements is to keep cannabinoid products out of sight from youth.
 This means they cannot be visible through your storefront.
 Currently, there are no security requirements though anyone in this industry will want to have stringent security to protect their investment.

-Minors regardless of whether or not they’re with an adult will not be allowed in retail cannabis stores.
+- Minors, regardless of whether or not they’re with an adult, will not be allowed in retail cannabis stores.

-Current regulations allow operations to take place between the hours of 9 a.m. and 11 p.m.
-Retail cannabis purchases will have a cap of 30 grams.
+- Current regulations allow operations to take place between the hours of 9 am and 11 pm.

-No store or in-store consumption will be permitted.
+- No store or in-store consumption will be permitted.

-Delivery is also not approved for retail cannabis.
+- Delivery is also not approved for retail cannabis.

 Canada’s regulatory government is creating a seed to sale tracking system which will need to be implemented in all retail cannabis stores.
 Currently, Canada’s government is working on regulating sponsorship and advertisement in relation to cannabis businesses.

-Beyond cannabis products, retail stores will be allowed to sell cannabis accessories such as vaporizers, water pipes, papers, etc. Cannabis will, however, be distributed in pre-packaged product form by the LDB.
+Beyond cannabis products, retail stores can sell cannabis accessories such as vaporizers, water pipes, papers, etc. Cannabis will, however, be distributed in pre-packaged product form by the LDB.

 Inspections and Compliance

 Rural areas in Canada are under consideration for falling under the same guidelines as liquor.
 The province is looking over the possibility of adding a self-contained non-medical cannabis retail store to existing businesses in rural areas.
-Many of the same operational requirements will still be implied for companies that take on retail cannabis.
+Many of the same operational requirements will still be the case for companies that take on retail cannabis.